CRAG666/code_runner.nvim/README.md

 - `:RunCode` - Runs based on file type, first checking if belongs to project, then if filetype mapping exists
 - `:RunCode <A_key_here>` - Execute command from its key in current directory.
-- `:RunFile <mode>` - Run the current file(optionally you can select an opening mode: {"toggle", "float", "tab", "toggleterm"}, default: "term").
+- `:RunFile <mode>` - Run the current file(optionally you can select an opening mode: {"toggle", "float", "tab", "toggleterm", "buf"}, default: "term").
-- `:RunProject <mode>` - Run the current project(If you are in a project otherwise you will not do anything, (optionally you can select an opening mode: {"toggle", "float", "tab", "toggleterm"}, default: "term").
+- `:RunProject <mode>` - Run the current project(If you are in a project otherwise you will not do anything, (optionally you can select an opening mode: {"toggle", "float", "tab", "toggleterm", "buf"}, default: "term").
 - `:RunClose` - Close runner
 - `:CRFiletype` - Open json with supported files(Use only if you configured with json files).
 - `:CRProjects` - Open json with list of projects(Use only if you configured with json files).